I Didn't Mean to Turn You On

-"I Didn't Mean to Turn You On" is the debut single written by Jimmy Jam and Terry Lewis and originally performed by Cherrelle in 1984.
-In 1986, "I Didn't Mean to Turn You On" was covered by Robert Palmer.
+"I Didn't Mean to Turn You On" is the debut single originally performed by American singer Cherrelle and written by Jimmy Jam and Terry Lewis in 1984.
+In the song, the singer is attempting to rebuff unwanted sexual advances following a date, including pressure to have a one-night stand.
+In 1986, "I Didn't Mean to Turn You On" was covered by English singer Robert Palmer.
 Palmer's cover fared better on the pop chart while Cherrelle's version was a hit on the R&B chart.

 Original Cherrelle version

 The song was released as Cherrelle's debut single and was her first hit, peaking at number 8 on the soul chart and number 79 on the Hot 100.
 On the US dance chart, "I Didn't Mean to Turn You On" went to number 6.
 A slightly altered version of the song is featured in the 2015 N.W.A biopic Straight Outta Compton.

-Chart positions
+The music video pays homage to King Kong, featuring characters Cherrelle (as the protagonist) and the beast (presumably King Kong) in various scenes.
+In the end, the whole video turns out to be the singer's dream as she wakes up with a King Kong comic book around her arm.

+Charts

 Robert Palmer version

-English rock singer Robert Palmer recorded a cover version one year later and it was released as the fifth single from his eighth studio album Riptide (1985).
-The single hit No. 2 on the Billboard Hot 100 in 1986, behind "Amanda" by Boston.
-The music video, which was a take on the making of a music video, featured women like the ones featured in "Addicted to Love"; it hit No. 1 on MTV on October 17, 1986.
+English rock singer Robert Palmer recorded a cover version of "I Didn't Mean to Turn You On" one year later, and it was released as the fifth single from his eighth studio album, Riptide (1985).
+The single reached No. 2 on the Billboard Hot 100 in 1986.
+Palmer loved the song musically, but he found the lyrics distasteful and sexist because they were written by older men to be sung by a young woman.
+Palmer recorded it in part as a joke, thinking it would be an ironic role reversal to have the lyrics coming from a nearly 40-year-old man.
+The music video which was directed by Terence Donovan and storyboarded by concept developer Andrew Trovaioli, featured women like the ones featured in "Addicted to Love"; it reached No. 1 on MTV on October 17, 1986.